Malaysia's AirAsia Group raises $82 mln as TPG executives, Aimia participate

 The airline raised 336.46 million ringgit ($81.70 million) over two tranches by issuing 470.21 million new shares, representing 14.07% of the group's total issued shares.

-The airline said investment firm TPG Capital's TPG.UL founder and chairman David Bonderman and TPG Asia Partners, including Tim Dattels, Ganen Sarbananthan and Zubin Irani, have invested in their personal capacity.
+The airline said investment firm TPG Capital's TPG.UL founder and chairman David Bonderman and TPG Asia Partners, including Tim Dattels, Ganen Sarvananthan and Zubin Irani, have invested in their personal capacity.

 Hong Kong businessman Stanley Choi, chairman at Head & Shoulders Financial Group IPO-HDSH.HK and executive director at International Entertainment Corporation 1009.HK, also participated.